 Make sure the bag/workstation/flight case you buy is compatible for your particular model.

 Workstations are designed to hold a full DJ setup – for example, two CD players, a Mixer and a Laptop, or a USB controller and Laptop.
+There is also room at the back for cables.
 Your equipment does not need to be removed from the workstation to be used, and this makes DJing on the go much easier.

 When buying a stand for your equipment, consider whether you’ll need room for things such as external hard drives, and whether it’s height adjustable.
 If you’re planning on moving your equipment around a lot, it is advisable to get one that’s lightweight, easy to set up and can be flat-packed.

-A decksaver has been made for pretty much any model of Turntable, Mixer, DJ Controller, Effects Unit and CD Player.
-All you need to do is find the one that’s compatible with your equipment.
-The decksaver will protect it when it isn’t being used, should it be subject to any kind of incoming missiles and/or liquids in a busy gig environment, or simply keep the dust off it when you’re keeping it at home.
+A decksaver will protect your equipment when it isn’t being used, should it be subject to any kind of incoming missiles and/or liquids in a busy gig environment, or simply keep the dust off it when you’re keeping it at home.
 It’ll also allow you to keep your cables and leads intact while it’s on.
+Sometimes they'll also fit inside a case/bag as well, so it can provide extra protection for your equipment when you're on the go.

 Used equipment is always a great alternative for people who are looking for high quality products for a cheaper price.
-Used equipment we sell here at Bop DJ is always accurately described, and detailed pictures of the product are always available, making any cosmetic marks clearly visible.
 We are experts in restoring used equipment, so anything we sell is always in 100% working order.
 However if you receive a product you are not pleased with the condition of it, you can always send it back to us for a refund, or to get it fixed, free of charge.

 The advantages of buying something from Bop, rather than from an independent seller on eBay or any other site, is you’ll get either a 1-year or 90-day warranty with us (depending on the product), so you’re covered if it breaks.
 We’re also always on the other end of the phone should you have any questions about your new purchase.
 We’ve been refurbishing and selling used equipment for years so we’ve got the knowledge and the experience.